icon-project/icon-project.github.io/docs/tbears_cli.md

 - Install and run T-Bears with docker.
 Below command will download the image and run the container.
 On execution, configuration files and the test account keyfile are generated.
-Note that the test account refers to the one reside on the T-Bears simulated environment, you can use the `keystore_test1` file on the local T-Bears environment only, and should not use the file to sign your transaction to other networks.
+Note that you should not use the generated keystore to sign your transaction to other networks, only use the `keystore_test1` file on the local T-Bears environment.

 ```bash
 $ docker run -it --name tbears-container -p 9000:9000 iconloop/tbears